X-Plane/xptools/src/WEDDocs/index.markdown

 <p class="cap"><strong>Figure 1</strong>: A first launch of WorldEditor, with all options disabled except for "Choose X-Plane Folder"</p>

 WED will verify the selected folder as a valid X‑Plane installation by testing for the presence of the "Resources/default scenery/" and "Custom Scenery/" folders inside that location.
 After that the remaining “New” and “Open” buttons will be enabled, and WED is ready to be used.
+For users with multiple X-Plane installations, WED can be switched to work with any of those by executing this procedure again.

 ### X-Plane Scenery Concepts ###

 X-Plane scenery comes in "packs."
 A scenery pack is simply a self-contained folder with all elements of a scenery.
-These can include:
+These can include one or more of:

-*   DSF files, which contain the location of 3D scenery elements,
+*   DSF files, which contain the locations of 2D and 3D scenery elements,
-*   apt.dat files, which contain airport taxiway and ATC shapes,
+*   apt.dat files, which contain basic airport runway, taxiways,
 *   art assets, which define how things look, and
-*   an optional library.txt file, which makes these art assets available for use by other scenery packs as well.
+*   a library.txt file, which makes these art assets in this pack for use by other scenery packs as well.

 For more information on the contents of a scenery package, see the appendix [Anatomy of the X-Plane Scenery System][15].

+X-Plane sceneries can not be directly edited, as they contain binary, compiled and compressed information.

-WorldEditor creates its own file, called `earth.wed.xml`, in the folder that represents your scenery pack.
+But WorldEditor does not directly edit these files.
+It rather stores scenery design information in a different format, in a file called `earth.wed.xml`, located in the toplevel of the folder that represents your scenery pack.
 All of your work in WED is saved in this file.
-You then "export" your work, which creates the final scenery in a format usable by X-Plane.
-This workflow is quite similar to creating on a multi-layer Photoshop document, then saving a copy as a PNG for use outside Photoshop (emailing, posting to a website, etc.).
-Just like in Photoshop, the format used for _editing_ a scenery file includes more information (and takes up more space) than the format used as output for an end-user.

-WED's own files have the advantage of letting WED save scenery information that isn't normally present in a scenery package: hierarchy information, object names, and window positions.
+WED's own database has the advantage of letting WED save scenery information that isn't normally present in a scenery package: hierarchy information, object names, and window positions.
 However, it has a few major impacts on your work:

-1. You must "build" your scenery pack (which exports all of your work to the X-Plane file formats) before you will see anything in X-Plane.
-Doing a normal "save" in WED won't create real X-Plane scenery.
+1. You must "export" your scenery pack to create the scenery files readable by X-Plane before you can see the results in X-Plane.
+This is different and separate from "saveing" a scenery to WED own files.
+Saving won't create X-Plane scenery.
 To export a scenery pack, open the File menu and click **Export Scenery Pack**, or press Ctrl+B on the keyboard (Command+B on a Mac).
 In addition, you can export directly to the Airport Scenery Gateway.
 We discuss this more in the section [Exporting the Scenery][16].

 2. Exporting scenery does a "compile" of your scenery pack with WED's latest work---this can overwrite and destroy existing scenery if you already have a package in your Custom Scenery folder with the same name (e.g., if you have previously exported this scenery package).

-3. Because WED _only_ opens earth.wed.xml files, if you have created scenery packs in other programs like Overlay Editor, or if you want to open scenery packs for which you don't have the earth.wed.xml file, that scenery must be _imported_ before you can edit them.
+3. Because WED _only_ opens earth.wed.xml files, if you have created scenery packs in other programs like Overlay Editor, or if you want to open scenery packs for which you don't have the earth.wed.xml file, that scenery must be "Imported" first before you can see or edit them in WED.
 See the section [Synchronizing with Other Editors][17] for details on how to do this.

-4. You must set an export target.
-Basically the export target sets the oldest version of X-Plane that can use the output scenery pack (though you also have the option of setting the Global Airport Database as your target.)
-When the export target is set older, the relevant new features in WED are then _not_ exported.
-For example, if you set an export target of X-Plane 10.50, then you will not see any ground support vehicles in any version of X-Plane, as these features were not compatible with that X-Plane version.
+4. WED can create sceneries for many different X-Plane versions, as well as for upload to the Airport Scenery gateway.
+All of these purposes impose different requirements on scenery.
+WED has to be specifically told for which target the scenery is intended for, which is done by setting the "Export target" in the "File" menu accordingly.
+When the export target is set to older X-Plane versions, any features in the scenery only understood by newer X-Plane versions are _not_ exported, to keep the resulting scenery compatible with those X-Plane versions.
+Additional rules apply to sceneries intended for uploads to the Airport Scenery Gateway.

 	The **Validate** command, which you can access either through the file 	menu, or by pressing Shift-Ctrl-V on the keyboard (Shift-Command-V on a 	Mac) checks the WED file based on the current export target.

 	Note that the export target of "Gateway" is special: these sceneries are always intended and exported for the latest version of X-Plane supported by your WED version and are subject to additional validation checks only applicable for sceneries intended for upload to the Airport Scenery Gateway.
+If you intend to crate scenery for puposes other than uploading to the gateway, so not select the gateway as export target.
+But rather select the specific X-Plane version the scenery is intended for.

 ## Using the WorldEditor Interface ##